-A plethora of individuals has become fond of blockchain technology, mainly owing to the ‘decentralisation aspect’ as it enables anybody to conduct transactions with other individuals, anywhere in the world, with no entity wielding power that can be used to block these transactions or enforce censorship.
+A plethora of individuals has become fond of blockchain technology, mainly owing to the ‘decentralization aspect’ as it enables anybody to conduct transactions with other individuals, anywhere in the world, with no entity wielding power that can be used to block these transactions or enforce censorship.

-Decentralised system is a kind of system that requires the users to make their own, individual, decisions.
+A decentralized system is a kind of system that requires the users to make their own, individual, decisions.
 In such systems, there is no designated central authority making decisions in the name of all participants.
 Instead, each participant, also known as ‘peer,’ makes their own autonomous decisions pursuing their own self-interest that may collide with the goals of other peers.
 The participants directly interact with each other, share information, or, offer services to others.
-In an open, decentralised system, there are no limits or regulations for new users to access it.
+In an open, decentralized system, there are no limits or regulations for new users to access it.
 Likewise, any new participant can enter or leave the system at will.

 When Satoshi Nakamoto discusses the term ‘transactions’, he explicitly refers to peer-to-peer transactions, in other words, transactions that take place between two specific users, without an intermediary.
 The role of an intermediary is, therefore, represented, by a protocol, which defines the transaction criteria.
-Applying this perspective, a word “trusted” is far more appropriate than ‘trustless’.
+Applying this perspective, the word “trusted” is far more appropriate than ‘trustless’.

-When authorising a transaction, one ought to trust that the code is flawless, without any security loophole that would, which would, eventually, enable ‘miners’ to ‘harvest’ the transaction.
+When authorizing a transaction, one ought to trust that the code is flawless, without any security loophole that would, which would, eventually, enable ‘miners’ to ‘harvest’ the transaction.
 Subsequently, this premise is intrinsically linked with the presumption of Bitcoin preserving its value in foreseeable future, though there are, admittedly, other elements to be considered, as well.

 The presupposition of trusting no one is, however, entirely illogical and irrelevant for the Cardano project as the very faith is put into the protocol itself and, accordingly, the very team behind it.

-Indeed, the real implication of decentralisation is far more compelling.
-It boasts a paradigm-shifting potential as it embodies a power ‘to be reckoned with’ in terms of its wholistic impact on the Internet in its entirety as well as the Network’s future development.
+Indeed, the real implication of decentralization is far more compelling.
+It boasts a paradigm-shifting potential as it embodies a power ‘to be reckoned with’ in terms of its holistic impact on the Internet in its entirety as well as the Network’s future development.
 Individuals who tend to underestimate, diminish or even ridicule the potential magnitude of this phenomenon and the subsequent implications, are very likely to be gravely mistaken.

-Ever since 2013, people put forward the notion that increasing hash-rate does not make Bitcoin necessarily safer, as it leads to a higher degree of mining centralisation.
+Ever since 2013, people put forward the notion that increasing hash-rate does not make Bitcoin necessarily safer, as it leads to a higher degree of mining centralization.
 Individuals were effectively rendered unable to mine cryptocurrencies on their personal computers, and, from the contemporary perspective, it is but a question of time when mining would cease to be profitable on inexpensive ASIC devices, too.
 This leads to a question, whether it is deemed reasonable to change hash-rate function ever so often.

 Likewise, if you are of an opinion that Bitcoin cannot censor transaction, you are wrong.
-As of now, the blocks are solely designed by mining pools and respective individual miners simply provide their hash-rate and mine block suggested by the pool, they belong to.
+As of now, the blocks are solely designed by mining pools and respective individual miners simply provide their hash-rate and mine a block suggested by the pool, they belong to.
 Therefore, Bitcoin is no longer PoW, but rather Delegated PoW (DPoW).
-If the pools ever felt the necessity to exclude any transaction for any given reason (e.g. China-United States trade war) or, on the contrary, decided to include other transactions for the sake of pool’s benefit, it can be done rather easily.
-At this point, it shall be noted that the vast majority of mining pools is owned by the Chinese and that there are no more than 10 mining pools of significant importance, a fact supporting the risk argument.
+If the pools ever felt the necessity to exclude any transaction for any given reason (e.g. China-United States trade war) or, on the contrary, decided to include other transactions for the sake of the pool’s benefit, it can be done rather easily.
+At this point, it shall be noted that the vast majority of mining pools are owned by the Chinese and that there are no more than 10 mining pools of significant importance, a fact supporting the risk argument.

 Conversely, Cardano presents a novel concept of equally large mining pools with unique economic incentives, such as that individuals who submit their coins to a particular pool, earn more if they opt for a pool that is not the largest.
 In other words, their earnings are going to be larger if they choose a small or mid-size pool.

-Consequently, the emergence of a single dominant pool or a pool oligarchy scenario are effectively ruled out.
+Consequently, the emergence of a single dominant pool or a pool oligarchy scenario is effectively ruled out.
 Moreover, thanks to a larger number of mining pools, efforts to block or censor transactions are futile a virtually meaningless.
-For example, had any Chinese pool attempted such undertaking, it would quickly be confronted by a European pool with vastly different interests.
+For example, had any Chinese pool attempted such an undertaking, it would quickly be confronted by a European pool with vastly different interests.

 Also, in Bitcoin mining, it has been observed that, due to an increasing hash-rate, it is possible to produce new blocks faster than after designated 10 minute long periods.
 Consequently, this contravenes the inflation curve designed by Satoshi.
 Despite the fact that the solution would be relatively simple, that is, to increase the frequency of changing mining difficulty, the current state of affairs is beneficial to the miners, thus no change is sought after.